.png)

 Banks often freeze accounts once they see your "not in good standing" status, cutting off credit lines and payroll access.
 Insurance carriers may cancel coverage when they discover the lapse.

-Georgia permits reinstatement within five years of dissolution.
-To revive your company, fix every missed filing, pay all penalties, and add a $250 reinstatement fee.
+Georgia permits reinstatement within five years of dissolution per the SOS reinstatement guide.
+To revive your company, fix every missed filing, pay all penalties, and pay the reinstatement fee: $250 for online filings, or $260 if filing by mail, per the SOS fee schedule.
 Until then, your liability protection vanishes, and contracts become legally questionable.

 Discern tracks every Georgia LLC filing requirement in real time, from the mandatory registered agent to the annual registration due each year between January 1 and April 1.
-You'll:
+You'll see a dashboard of upcoming filings, get automatic reminders, and be able to submit documents with one click (including state fees) that process in minutes.

 Ready to take the stress out of managing your ongoing compliance filings?
 Book a demo with Discern today and see how we handle state filings in minutes.